Fescamil1/Predicting_Credit_Risk_ML_Challenge/README.md

 **INITIAL PREDICTION:**

 When working with data that is more linearly separable Logistic Regression Model seems to be a better fit.
-However, when working with more "real world" it is difficult to find it to be linearly separable.
+However, when working with more "real world"data it is difficult to find it to be linearly separable.
+In most cases it is a messy and with outliers.
 Therefore, because the data that we are working with has a very large number of variables/features, I  believe that the Random Forest Classifier model will do much better than the  Logistic Regression Model.